neo4j/neo4j-python-driver/README.rst

 ****************************

 This repository contains the official Neo4j driver for Python.
-Each driver release (from 4.0 upwards) is built specifically to work with a corresponding Neo4j release, i.e. that with the same ``major.minor`` version number.
+Each driver release (from 5.0 upwards) is built specifically to work with a corresponding Neo4j release, i.e. that with the same ``major.minor`` version number.
+Only the latest ``major.minor`` release of each ``major`` driver series receives patches and support.
-These drivers will also be compatible with the previous Neo4j release, although new server features will not be available.
+These drivers will also be compatible with the previous Neo4j LTS release as well as the very next release, although only the common set of features between the chosen driver and server versions will be available.

+See `Version Compatibility`_ for a compatibility matrix.

 + Python 3.10 supported.
 + Python 3.9 supported.
 + Python 3.8 supported.
 + Python 3.7 supported.

-Python 2.7 support has been dropped as of the Neo4j 4.0 release.

 Installation